 In total, this will take 50 minutes.

 Your final notification includes a link to a feedback form asking you about how the session went.
-You’ll also have the opportunity to book a second session.

 If any part of this plan is at all unsuitable for you, please let us know by leaving comments in your appointment booking.